famoser/docs/docs/communicate/conflicts.md

 ## stop attacks

 do not ignore (because attacker may continue) or defend (because may escalate).
-acknowlege the attack (as little as possible to stop them).
+acknowledge the attack (but only as little as needed to stop them).
 shift focus back on subject.

 ## deescalate conflicts